New Student Guide

 I get out of the car and then …

-- We are located in between NAB & Cafe Ultimo.
+- We are located in between NAB & The Little Italian School.
 Come through the entrance, leave your shoes at the bottom of the stairs and come up to reception.

-- You have either already booked and paid through our online bookings system or you can pay with eftpos at the studio when you get there.
+- You have either already booked and paid through our online bookings system or you can pay with card at the studio.
 Check out the pricing page for costs.

 - Only your good self comes into the studio – so no purses, wallets, keys or mobiles.
 Please make sure mobiles are turned off if they’re in the reception as sound does travel.